MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 ### <a id="Customize"></a> Customize locking for an index

+When optimized locking is enabled, [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] does not keep low-level locks for the duration of a transaction.
+There is no need to customize locking strategies for an index or to disable low-level locks.

-The [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] uses a dynamic locking strategy that automatically chooses the best locking granularity for queries in most cases.
+When optimized locking is not enabled, the [!INCLUDE[ssDEnoversion](../includes/ssdenoversion-md.md)] uses a dynamic locking strategy that automatically chooses the best locking granularity for queries in most cases.
 We recommend that you do not override the default locking levels, which have page and row locking on, unless table or index access patterns are well understood and consistent, and there is a resource contention problem to solve.
 Overriding a locking level can significantly impede concurrent access to a table or index.
 For example, specifying only table-level locks on a large table that users access heavily can cause bottlenecks because users must wait for the table-level lock to be released before accessing the table.

-There are a few cases where disallowing page or row locking can be beneficial, if the access patterns are well understood and consistent.
+When optimized locking is not enabled, there are a few cases where disallowing page or row locking can be beneficial, if the access patterns are well understood and consistent.
 For example, a database application uses a lookup table that is updated weekly in a batch process.
 Concurrent readers access the table with a shared (S) lock and the weekly batch update accesses the table with an exclusive (X) lock.
 Turning off page and row locking on the table reduces the locking overhead throughout the week by allowing readers to concurrently access the table through shared table locks.
 When the batch job runs, it can complete the update efficiently because it obtains an exclusive table lock.

 Turning off page and row locking might or might not be acceptable because the weekly batch update will block the concurrent readers from accessing the table while the update runs.
 If the batch job only changes a few rows or pages, you can change the locking level to allow row or page level locking, which will enable other sessions to read from the table without blocking.
 If the batch job has a large number of updates, obtaining an exclusive lock on the table may be the best way to ensure the batch job finishes efficiently.